Apoorvlt/Pytest-tutorial/README.md

 		assert title == driver.title
 	```

-* To run single.py file :
+#### To run single.py file :

      ```
      pytest tests\single.py
      ```

-### Parallel Test code
+### Parallel Testng

 Lambdatest provides you with parallel testing which helps you to execute multiple files at same time.
 By default, pytest runs tests in sequential order.

-Here is the conftest
+In a real scenario, a test suite will have a number of test files and each file will have a bunch of tests.
+This will lead to a large execution time.
+To overcome this, pytest provides us with an option to run tests in parallel.

+For this, we need to first install the pytest-xdist plugin.
+Install pytest-xdist by running the following command −

+    ```bash
+    pip install pytest-xdist
+    ```

+### Code

 	```
 	import pytest